Hurricane Helene

 Image

-• We continue to have regular communication with local government officials to help connect their response and recovery strategies with grassroots groups, nonprofits, and business partners
+• We stay in touch with local government leaders to connect their recovery plans with local groups, nonprofits, and business partners.

-• And we are helping to convene relief and recovery partners to establish a Long Term Recovery Group that will focus on ensuring all of those affected by Helene recover and are better prepared for future disasters.
-Stay tuned for more as the overall details and logistics are established
+• And we are helping to convene relief and recovery partners to establish a Long-Term Recovery Group, making sure everyone affected by Helene gets help and we are all better prepared for future disasters.

 Stay Connected